aurvl/bcw-paper-2025/README.md

 **Hilmi, N., Vehi, L. A. D. V., Treskova, M., Sabourault, C., & Levin, L. (2025). _Revisiting Blue Natural Capital: Assessing Global and National Blue Carbon Wealth_.**

 The study develops an integrated metric of **Blue Carbon Wealth (BCW)** that combines **Coastal Blue Carbon Ecosystems (BCEs)** — mangroves, seagrasses, and saltmarshes — with the **open-ocean Biological Carbon Pump (BCP)**, the large-scale transfer of organic carbon driven by phytoplankton.

-Using an updated **Global Social Cost of Carbon** (GSCC = US$ 573.8 ± 144.7 /tCO₂) from Ricke et al. (2018), the analysis quantifies both the **carbon removals** and their **monetized value** at global and national scales.
-Coastal ecosystems sequester about **112 ± 24.6 Mt C yr⁻¹**, valued at **US$ 236 ± 51.8 billion yr⁻¹**, while adding the BCP raises global BCW to **US$ 2.38 ± 0.35 trillion yr⁻¹** for **1.13 ± 0.17 Gt C yr⁻¹** of total removals.

-Results show that **Small Island Developing States** hold the highest per-capita BCW (≈ US$ 5,200 yr⁻¹), whereas large economies dominate in absolute value.
-By integrating spatial data on coastal and oceanic processes under an equity-sensitive framework, the study positions BCW as a component of **inclusive wealth** and a foundation for **blue finance instruments** such as blue bonds, debt-for-nature swaps, and payments for ecosystem services.

 ---